The Bishop of Bangor ordained Elias a deacon in 1871, and, being the first candidate at the ordination, he was titled

 At the start of my research, it was said that Elias and Margaret had twelve children, of whom eleven survived into adulthood, but they actually had fourteen, sadly losing their daughter, Charlotte Ann (aka Annie) Owen [b Newtown 1874, 3rd qy], aged 28 months, on 8 or 9 January 1877 (newspaper reports differ), at Castle Street, Ruthin [Ruthin 1877, 1st qt].

-In August 1878, in his role as HMI, Elias reported on the incredible educational changes within the diocese of St Asaph; he noted that, in the period of the last two decades, the population of the diocese had increased by only 12%, school buildings had increased by 24%, the number of pupils attending by 84% and the number of pupils examined by 94% [North Wales Chronicle, 10 Aug 1878].
+In 1878, in his role as HMI, Elias reported on the incredible educational changes within the diocese of St Asaph; in the period of the previous two decades, the population of the diocese had increased by only 12%, school buildings had increased by 24%, the number of pupils attending by 84% and the number of pupils examined by 94% [North Wales Chronicle, 10 Aug 1878].

 The train incident